qualisign/optipulse.github.io/whitepaper.md

 # Background<a id="sec-2" name="sec-2"></a>

 The Mesh Market app was originally conceived by developers at OptiPulse who were envisioning a direct-to-consumer platform for getting OptiPulse's internet technology to the market.
-Eventually it was realized that the same infrastructure could be used to decentralize resources besides bandwidth, and the Mesh Market Foundation was created to develop the app to its full potential.
+Eventually it was realized that the same infrastructure for doing this could also be used to decentralize resources besides bandwidth, and the Mesh Market Foundation was created to develop the app to its full potential.

-## The Light Grid<a id="sec-2-1" name="sec-2-1"></a>
+## Platform Business<a id="sec-2-1" name="sec-2-1"></a>

-We believe that OptiPulse's Light Grid will come to dominate future internet infrastructure.
-It is a revolutionary physical-layer technology based on a novel invention in electro-optics.
-Like other elite photonic transmitters, it is capable of 5G bit-rates; unlike fiber-optics, however, it is wireless and easy to deploy.
-This makes it very cheap in comparison to the standard alternatives.
-Besides being competitive with some of the best fiber-optics, it comes with a range of other benefits:

-### Distance<a id="sec-2-1-1" name="sec-2-1-1"></a>
+### Overview<a id="sec-2-1-1" name="sec-2-1-1"></a>

-Early tests and estimates have projected that the Light Grid's transmission range may be over 10 km.
-This is significantly far for optical wireless technologies.

-### Deployability<a id="sec-2-1-2" name="sec-2-1-2"></a>

-Unlike fiber-optics, there is no digging up of long stretches of earth to connect two end-points.
-This is typically the brunt of the cost associate with FO.
-As you can imagine, this also avoids legal difficulties like zoning laws.

-### Unlicensed Spectrum<a id="sec-2-1-3" name="sec-2-1-3"></a>

-The Light Grid uses a part of the RF spectrum that isn't licensed.
-Not only is signal interference negligible compared to typical broadcast connections like WiFi, but contending with competitors over spectrum licensing is also a non-issue.

-### Ecological Friendliness<a id="sec-2-1-4" name="sec-2-1-4"></a>

-Taking load off the typical spectrum range also has huge benefits to living organisms, which many believe are harmed by the proliferation of microwaves in the atmosphere used for communication.

-### Low Size, Weight<a id="sec-2-1-5" name="sec-2-1-5"></a>

-Did we mention how small the Light Grid is?

-### Low Power-Consumption<a id="sec-2-1-6" name="sec-2-1-6"></a>

-## Platform Business<a id="sec-2-2" name="sec-2-2"></a>

-### Overview<a id="sec-2-2-1" name="sec-2-2-1"></a>

 A platform business erases the distinction between producers and consumers of goods and services.
 It does this by providing consumers with some form of infrastructure for creating value on their own.
 This infrastructure can be something as unassuming as a mobile app, as in the case of Uber.
 Such businesses tend to uncover value already existent, but previously unrecognized - mainly because it resides in the hands of consumers.